-4.22.4 NATIONAL HISTORIC PRESERVATION ACT OF 1966 (INTER ALIA), (PL 89-665, THE ARCHEOLOGY AND HISTORIC PRESERVATION ACT (PL 93-291), AND EXECUTIVE ORDER (EO) 11593)
+4.23.4 NATIONAL HISTORIC PRESERVATION ACT OF 1966 (INTER ALIA), (PL 89-665, THE ARCHEOLOGY AND HISTORIC PRESERVATION ACT (PL 93-291), AND EXECUTIVE ORDER (EO) 11593)

 The Proposed Action is in compliance with Section 106 of the National Historic Preservation Act, as amended (PL 89-665).
 As part of the requirements and consultation process contained within the National Historic Preservation Act implementing regulations of 36 CFR 800, this project is also in compliance through ongoing consultation with the Archaeological and Historic Preservation Act, as amended (PL 93-29), Archeological Resources Protection Act (PL 96-95), American Indian Religious Freedom Act (PL 95-341), Native American Graves Protection and Repatriation Act (NAGPRA) (PL 101-601), Executive Order 11593, 13007, and 13175, the Presidential Memo of 1994 on Government to Government Relations and appropriate Florida Statutes.
-Consultation with the Florida SHPO, appropriate federally recognized tribes, and other interested parties has been initiated and is ongoing.
-The Proposed Action will be in compliance with the goals of this Act prior to implementation of any portion of this project and upon completion of coordination as stated above.
+Consultation with the Florida SHPO, appropriate federally recognized tribes, and other interested parties has been initiated and is ongoing; concurrence was received from SHPO and can be found in the Pertinent Correspondence Appendix.
+The Preferred Alternative will be in compliance with the goals of this Act prior to implementation of any portion of this project and upon completion of coordination as stated above.

-4.22.5 CLEAN WATER ACT OF 1972
+4.23.5 CLEAN WATER ACT OF 1972

-A 404(b)(1) Evaluation has been prepared (Appendix C) and will be coordinated along with this EA.
-Full compliance with this Act will be achieved upon the issuance of a Section 401 Water Quality Certification (WQC) and National Pollutant Discharge Elimination System permits by the State of Florida.
+A 404(b)(1) Evaluation has been prepared (Appendix B) and has been coordinated along with this EA.
+Full compliance with this Act will be achieved upon the issuance of a Section 401 Water Quality Certification (WQC) by the State of Florida.

-4.22.6 CLEAN AIR ACT OF 1972
+4.23.6 CLEAN AIR ACT OF 1972

-Full compliance of this Act will be achieved through the coordination and review of this EA with the Environmental Protection Agency and the issuance of any required permits.
+Full compliance with this Act will be achieved through the coordination and review of this EA with the Environmental Protection Agency and the issuance of any required permits.
 No air permit will be required for the construction of these new detention areas.
 Though not anticipated, if the contractor has to perform any onsite burning activity associated with the clearing and grubbing activity, any required permits will be obtained by the contractor.

-4.22.7 COASTAL ZONE MANAGEMENT ACT OF 1972
+4.23.7 COASTAL ZONE MANAGEMENT ACT OF 1972

-A Federal consistency determination in accordance with 15 CFR 930 Subpart C is included in this EA as Appendix D. The State's consistency review for this project was performed during the coordination of this EA.
+A Federal consistency determination in accordance with 15 CFR 930 Subpart C is included in this EA as Appendix C. The State's consistency review for this project was performed during the coordination of this EA.
+The Florida State Clearinghouse concurred that the project is in conditional compliance at this time.
 Full compliance will occur with the issuance of the Water Quality Certificate (WQC) by the State of Florida.

-4.22.8 FARMLAND PROTECTION POLICY ACT OF 1981
+4.23.8 FARMLAND PROTECTION POLICY ACT OF 1981